Some of the links in this post are from our sponsors. We provide you with accurate, reliable information. Read our Advertising Disclosure.

 Top cities: Panama City, Coronado, Santa Fe, Pedasi

 Panama is one of the best places to retire because it’s a country with no taxes on foreign income.
-You won’t have to pay taxes on your retirement pension or Social Security.
+You won’t have to pay taxes on your retirement pension income or social security.

 Spanish is the official language, but there is a community of expats who speak English.
-You can expect a tropical climate with temperatures between 70° and 90.°Pros
+You can expect a tropical climate with temperatures between 70° and 90.°

 Cons